Storz

-The Storz coupling system is also widely used for filling of bulk wood pellet storage systems in Europe (Storz-A or 4 inch size), although in France and Belgium the equivalent Guillemin coupling is more commonly employed.
+The Storz coupling system is also widely used for filling of bulk wood pellet storage systems in Europe (Storz-A or 4 inch size), although in France and Belgium the similar but not completely symmetric Guillemin coupling is more commonly employed.

 Storz connectors are usually made of brass or aluminium.
 They can be manufactured by casting for general hose connection and low pressure applications, but for firefighting, it is better to use forgings to guarantee the safety and durability of the coupling.

 It is sometimes referred to as a sexless coupling, because rather than having a male and a female end connected by screw threads, either identical end can be joined to any other end of the same diameter.
 This is also called hermaphroditic or two-way connection.
 To couple a Storz connection, the two opposing couplings are pressed together such that the hooks of each one are inserted into the slots in the flange of the other.
-Then they are rotated in opposite directions until they are tight, or latches engage.
+Then they are rotated in opposite directions until they are tight.
 This creates a watertight connection between the internal packing gaskets.
-To uncouple them, the latches are released and the connectors are turned in the opposite directions from coupling, and then separated when the hooks and slots are aligned.
+To uncouple them, the connectors are turned in the opposite directions from coupling, and then separated when the hooks and slots are aligned.
 Special wrenches are designed for assisting with use of Storz connectors.

 The main benefit to using Storz couplings is speed of hose connection, as a hose can be locked with a quarter-turn.
 By comparison, locking hoses using threaded couplings often takes several turns.
 Because of this, Storz couplings are widely viewed as a safer alternative to using threaded couplings.
 A secondary benefit over threaded couplings is that the connecting faces and hooks are less prone to damage if the coupling is dropped onto, or dragged over, a hard surface.
+As the hooks are inside the housing, they are less prone to damage or catching onto obstacles.

 Storz couplers are available commercially in the following non-DIN-specified sizes:

 DIN standards define the following pressure couplings:

 DIN standards define the following suction couplings:

 DIN standards define the following fixed couplings (for securing fittings to hoses):

 DIN standards define the following threaded adapters:

 DIN standards define the following caps:

 DIN standards define the following swivel reducers: